 "Harvey": Good boys don't do bad things."Two-Face": BAD BOYS DON'T DO GOOD THINGS.

 - In earlier incarnations, his "split personality" was more of a fatalistic viewpoint; tragedy led him to abandon conventional morality to a more "fair" worldview.
 The view that is everything is up to chance, and he uses the coin to decide whether to be right or wrong.
 This viewpoint has popped up a lot more frequently.
 As he puts it "the world is cruel, and the only morality in a cruel world is chance.
 Unbiased.
 Unprejudiced.
 Fair."

 - As his face was scarred by acid, he is understandably opposed to Syzoth.
 He has tried to fix his face on a number of occasions, but it still doesn't take away from the fact that his personality disorder is deeper than that and he'll often re-scar his face, returning to the status quo.
 In one timeline he got it permanently fixed, however all that did was destroy his old personality.

-- Flip-flops between the Houses of Crime and Justice, leading to heat from both.
+- Flip-flops between the Houses of Crime and Transgressions and Justice, leading to heat from both.
 The GUAG and GUAE have tried to get him to settle on one personality, but this is a lost cause.

 - Cassie Cage once quoted him to Raiden: Either you die a hero or live long enough to become the villain.
 Unfortunately, this was during a scenario in which Raiden went insane after purifying the Jinsei and both he and Kano kidnapped her to keep her parents and S-F from interfering in his plans.
 Raiden didn't take too kindly of being called a villain and zapped her.